 We accept policyholders who have had 1 CCJ within the last 3 years.

 We will not accept anyone who has been declared bankrupt until 6 years have passed since their bankruptcy was discharged (ended).
 If they are declared bankrupt mid-term during the policy, we will continue to cover the policyholder until the next renewal, when the risk must be re-broked.

 Yes will cover the policyholder if they have had/have an IVA.

 We need a letter from the Spouse or Civil Partner transferring the NCD, to include wording: "… and in doing so I relinquish all rights."
 This letter must also be signed.
 Where the policyholder has died or is physically/mentally unable to authorise the transfer, NCD may be transferred upon request to us.

 The policy may remain in force for a period of 14 days from the date the vehicle is sold to allow time for the customer to acquire a replacement vehicle.
 If no substitution is performed within those 14 days the policy must be cancelled.

-We allow 30 days from receipt of the claim settlement to find a new vehicle and for the intermediary to process the mid-term adjustment with the new vehicle details.
-There is no need to return the Certificate to the intermediary.
+We allow 30 days from receipt of the claim settlement to find a new vehicle and for the insurance intermediary to process the mid-term adjustment with the new vehicle details.
+There is no need for the policyholder to return the Certificate to their insurance intermediary.

-No, temporary additional drivers and temporary additional vehicles cannot be used overseas.
+No, temporary additional drivers and temporary additional vehicles cannot be used for driving abroad.

-We will cover LPG conversions as long as the intermediary obtains a copy of the installation Certificate within 14 days of the change.
+We will cover LPG conversions if the insurance intermediary obtains a copy of the installation Certificate within 14 days of the change.